Have you been trying to help your kids or students resolve their reading problems?

 If your kids have difficulty reading, understanding, writing, or organizing, this is your best bet!

 It is specifically designed for younger kids in schools.
-Adults with the reading problem can also tap into the help Medialexie Scribe offers!
+Adults with reading problems can also tap into the help Medialexie Scribe offers!

 I’m always excited to know that the lives of kids with learning difficulties matter a lot.